leafac/leafac.com/prose/playing-the-game-with-plt-redex/limitations.md

 Metaparameters
 ==============

-It is common for papers to include a series of definitions which rely on a parameter that remains the same.
-For example, this parameter may indicate which policy to follow when performing a task, say, how to allocate an address.
-When the context is evident, papers often omit the parameter to improve readability—because this is a parameter in the guest language, we call them *metaparameters*.
-But PLT Redex has no support for metaparameters: we must pass the parameter around in every definition explicitly, which adds clutter.<label class="margin-note"><input type="checkbox"><span markdown="1">There are a few [other alternatives](https://groups.google.com/forum/#!topic/racket-users/cGRMPIoEZas) but they all have their downsides.</span></label> Racket includes a feature to solve the issue, [parameters](https://docs.racket-lang.org/guide/parameterize.html), and we can use them with `unquote`, but then our definitions are no longer *pure*, they may output different results when given the same (explicit) inputs, so we must [turn off PLT Redex’s cache](https://docs.racket-lang.org/redex/The_Redex_Reference.html?q=redex#%28def._%28%28lib._redex%2Freduction-semantics..rkt%29._caching-enabled~3f%29%29), aggravating the [performance issue](#performance).
+It is common for papers to include a series of definitions which rely on a parameter that remains the same, for example, a parameter that indicates how to allocate addresses.
+When the context is evident, papers often omit these parameters to improve readability.
+Because they are parameters in the guest language, we call them *metaparameters*.
+PLT Redex has no support for metaparameters: we must clutter the definitions by passing them around explicitly.<label class="margin-note"><input type="checkbox"><span markdown="1">There are a few [other alternatives](https://groups.google.com/forum/#!topic/racket-users/cGRMPIoEZas) but they all have their downsides.</span></label> Racket includes a feature to solve the issue, [parameters](https://docs.racket-lang.org/guide/parameterize.html), and we can use them with `unquote`, but then our definitions are no longer *pure*, they may output different results when given the same (explicit) inputs, so we must [turn off PLT Redex’s cache](https://docs.racket-lang.org/redex/The_Redex_Reference.html?q=redex#%28def._%28%28lib._redex%2Freduction-semantics..rkt%29._caching-enabled~3f%29%29), aggravating the [performance issue](#performance).

 Parallel Reduction
 ==================

 PLT Redex is unable to reduce on multiple [`hole`s](other-features#extensions-and-holes) in a single step.
-We would have run into this limitation if we had chosen a different game, for example, Conway’s Game of Life, instead of Peg Solitaire.
-In each step of Conway’s Game of Life all cells on the board change state (alive or dead) in parallel, but we could not model it with multiple `hole`s, we would have to opt for a less straightforward representation and serialize the step in a series of sub-steps.
+We would have run into this limitation if we had chosen, for example, Conway’s Game of Life instead of Peg Solitaire.
+In each step of Conway’s Game of Life, all cells on the board change state (alive or dead) in parallel, but we could not model it with multiple `hole`s, we would have to opt for a less straightforward representation and serialize the step in a series of sub-steps.

 Higher-Order Metafunctions
 ==========================

 Metafunctions in PLT Redex are first-order: they cannot be passed as arguments, they cannot be a return value, they cannot be store in data structures, and so forth.
+This issue arises, for example, when trying to model a [*Continuation-Passing Style converter*](http://matt.might.net/articles/cps-conversion/).
 If higher-order functions are necessary, then we must `unquote` and use regular Racket functions.

 Definition Extension Limitations
 ================================